No-Knead Honey Oat Artisan Bread

 • Once the dough has doubled in volume, use your hands (or a dough scraper if you have one) to pull the dough out onto a floured surface.
 With floured hands, gently fold the dough into itself several times until a soft, flour-covered ball is formed.
 Seam side up, lift and place it into a flour dusted bowl.
 Dust with flour, cover and refrigerate overnight.
 You can even leave it for as long as 48 hours at this point if you’re not able to bake it right away.

-• When you're ready to bake your bread, preheat oven to 450ºF (232ºC) with your Dutch oven inside the oven.
+• When you're ready to bake your bread, preheat oven to 450ºF (232ºC) with a 4 to 6-Qt Dutch oven inside the oven.

 • Using parchment edges, lift bread from Dutch oven and transfer it to a wire cooling rack to let cool for up to an hour before slicing.